Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Potassium supplements, salt substitutes, and drugs that increase potassium levels

 Fluconazole or ketoconazole

-Your doctor needs to know your health history in order to safely prescribe medication for you.
+Your doctor needs to know your health history to safely prescribe medicine for you.
 Be sure to tell your doctor:

-What medications you are taking, including over-the-counter types and supplements.
+What medicines you are taking, including over-the-counter types and supplements.

-If you are allergic to any medications, especially ACE inhibitors.
+If you are allergic to any medicines, especially ACE inhibitors.

 If you have or have had other medical problems such as diabetes or heart, kidney, or liver disease.

 If you are pregnant, planning to become pregnant or are breastfeeding.

 Note: Do not take ARBs when you’re pregnant or thinking about becoming pregnant.
 This medicine can harm an unborn baby.